Configuration Reference

 |---|---|---|---|

-gateway.routing.priority.enabled | — | false | Enable concurrency-based priority admission control |
+dvara.llm-gateway.routing.priority.enabled | — | false | Enable concurrency-based priority admission control |

-gateway.routing.priority.max-concurrent-requests | — | 1000 | Maximum concurrent requests across all tiers |
+dvara.llm-gateway.routing.priority.max-concurrent-requests | — | 1000 | Maximum concurrent requests across all tiers |

-gateway.routing.priority.tiers.premium.throttle-threshold-pct | — | 100 | Load % at which premium requests are throttled |
+dvara.llm-gateway.routing.priority.tiers.premium.throttle-threshold-pct | — | 100 | Load % at which premium requests are throttled |

-gateway.routing.priority.tiers.standard.throttle-threshold-pct | — | 80 | Load % at which standard requests are throttled |
+dvara.llm-gateway.routing.priority.tiers.standard.throttle-threshold-pct | — | 80 | Load % at which standard requests are throttled |

-gateway.routing.priority.tiers.bulk.throttle-threshold-pct | — | 50 | Load % at which bulk requests are throttled |
+dvara.llm-gateway.routing.priority.tiers.bulk.throttle-threshold-pct | — | 50 | Load % at which bulk requests are throttled |

-gateway.routing.priority.resolver-cache-ttl-seconds | — | 5 | TTL for tenant → priority tier cache |
+dvara.llm-gateway.routing.priority.resolver-cache-ttl-seconds | — | 5 | TTL for tenant → priority tier cache |

 Enterprise Webhook Configuration

-Requires enterprise-audit on classpath + valid JWT license key.
+Requires a valid DVARA license key.

 | Property | Environment Variable | Default | Description |